SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ### Deployment scaling

 Solace PubSub+ Software Event Broker can be scaled vertically by specifying either:
-* `solace.size` - simple sizing along the maximum number of client connections; or
+* `solace.size` - simplified sizing along the maximum number of client connections; or
 * `solace.systemScaling` - enables defining all scaling parameters and pod resources

 Depending on the `solace.redundancy` parameter, one event router pod is deployed in a single-node standalone deployment or three pods if deploying a [High-Availability (HA) group](//docs.solace.com/Overviews/SW-Broker-Redundancy-and-Fault-Tolerance.htm).

 Horizontal scaling is possible through [connecting multiple deployments](//docs.solace.com/Overviews/DMR-Overview.htm).

-#### Simple vertical sizing
+#### Simplified vertical scaling

-The broker nodes are sized by the [maximum number of concurrent client connections](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Scaling-Parameters.htm#max-client-connections), controlled by the `solace.size` chart parameter.
+The broker nodes are scaled by the [maximum number of concurrent client connections](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Scaling-Parameters.htm#max-client-connections), controlled by the `solace.size` chart parameter.

 The broker Pod CPU and memory resource requirements are assigned according to the tier, and are summarized here from the [Solace documentation](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Resource-Requirements.htm#res-req-container) for the possible `solace.size` parameter values:
 * `dev`: no guaranteed performance, minimum requirements: 1 CPU, 3.4 GiB memory